gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 {% include toc %}

+Testing is a concept intimately related to inquiry, creativity, design, methodology, tools, best practices and, ultimately, quality.
+People from Design Thinking[^Avital09] understand testing in the sense of prototyping, of trying out something that could be useful for someone else whose needs we have empathized with, and as a source of innovation.
+People from Quality Assurance[^Beck02] understand testing as the detailed procedure that leads to a pass/fail decision based upon some pre-defined requirements.
+A <strike>humble</strike>distinguished developer just wants to know if his or her code works as expected.
+Hence, it it important to recognize that _the code developed to test the functionality of a given piece of source code is as valuable as the implementation itself_, constituting an inalienable part of the project's source code tree.
+This page provides an overview on the philosophy behind the approach undertaken by the GNSS-SDR project, it documents the currently available testing procedures, and describes how to add new ones.

 ## The Science of Improvement

 Improvement has meaning only in terms of observation based on a given criteria.
 That is, improvement is useful and has meaning when it is defined by characteristics such as more efficient, more accurate, more reliable, and so on.
-Thus, we need to identify the dimensions in which a software-defined GNSS receiver can be improved, and to define adequate metrics, measurement procedures and feedback mechanisms for each of those dimensions (referred to as “Design Forces” in this document), in order to objectively assess improvement.
+Thus, we need to identify the dimensions (or _design forces_) in which a software-defined GNSS receiver can be improved, and to define adequate metrics, measurement procedures and feedback mechanisms for each of those dimensions, in order to objectively assess improvement.

+A proposal of an open discussion about the definition of quality metrics and testing procedures for _any_ software-defined GNSS receiver is available at [**16 Design Forces for software-defined GNSS receivers**]({{ "/design-forces/" | absolute_url }}).
+{: .notice--info}

 The concepts of improvement and change are strongly connected.
 Although change will not always result in improvement, all improvement requires change.

-Langley _et al._[^Langley09] described the principles to maximize the results of improvement efforts:
+Langley _et al._[^Langley09] described the principles to maximize the results of improvement efforts as:

   * Knowing why you need to improve (focused aim).
   * Having a feedback mechanism to tell you if improvements are occurring.